rupeshexe/rupeshexe/README.md

 ## Hey👋🏻, I'm Rupesh!

-Hi There, Myself Rupesh I'm 18 and currently in my **Exploration Phase**.
-I'm new to Open Source and just looking for opportunities in the Community.
-Also, I'm a Computer Programming novice learning Java as my first programming language, while exploring DevOps as well.
-I'm also interested in Cyber Security, although I haven't delved into it yet.
-That's enough about me, now it's your turn...
 * 🌱 I’m currently learning **DevOps, DSA**
 * 💬 Help Me In **DevSecOps**
 * ⚡ Fun fact **I'm a COMMERCIAN!!**